drkTettnang/corona-testing/README.md

 </VirtualHost>
 ```

+This application provides a web cron endpoint `/api/web-cron` to run a garbage
+collector which deletes expired entries and bookings which are older than 14
+days to keep everything GDPR conform.
+To protect the endpoint you can specify a
+secret in `.env` which you have to append as `/api/web-cron?auth=SECRET`.
+Make
+sure the task is not executed concurrent, otherwise the archive could be messed
+up.

 ## :pick: Troubleshooting
 - Make sure that your node installation is using full ICU.
 Otherwise set
   `NODE_ICU_DATA=PATH_TO_APP/node_modules/full-icu` as environment variable.